-It looks like Mercantile Bank Corporation (NASDAQ:MBWM) is about to go ex-dividend in the next 3 days.
-Ex-dividend means that investors that purchase the stock on or after the 5th of September will not receive this dividend, which will be paid on the 18th of September.
+Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see Mercantile Bank Corporation (NASDAQ:MBWM) is about to trade ex-dividend in the next 4 days.
+You will need to purchase shares before the 5th of March to receive the dividend, which will be paid on the 18th of March.

-Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-That's why it's good to see Mercantile Bank paying out a modest 37% of its earnings.
+Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
+That's why it's good to see Mercantile Bank paying out a modest 35% of its earnings.

 Generally speaking, the lower a company's payout ratios, the more resilient its dividend usually is.